beaubranton4/ncaa_d1_baseball_stats/README.md

     ssh-keygen -t rsa -f ~/.ssh/ncaa_d1_baseball_stats -C project_user -b 2048

     Upload SSH Key to GCP: manually or through CLI

     You have the option of creating a config file in this directory to make connecting to the VM easy and enable port forwarding via VS Code Extension - https://youtu.be/ae-CV2KfoN0?list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&t=1073
     you can watch this video starting at 17:53 to see how to do this

-2.0 DOWNLOAD REPOSITORY

 2.1 UPDATE .ENV or variables.tf
+- Rename env_template to .env
-- Update the variables.tf file:
+- Update the following variables in your newly named .env file:
-    - The easiest way is to simply update the default values for each variable
     - You MUST update the following variables in variables.tf:
         - "credentials": with a path to your service account  JSON key in order for terraform to be granted access to create all the necessary resource
         - "project_id": the project_id of the Google Project you created in the earlier step.
 IF you used the suggested project_name you can leave this as is.